motiz88/node-unix-access/README.md

 # Dependencies

-The module does not depend on any other code.
+This module does not depend on any other Node.js module.
 For developers of this tool, `mocha` and `should` are the only dependencies for running unit tests.

 # Technical details